SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 While the majority of workers will need an SST card, flag persons, general contractors and other positions do not need Site Safety Training.
 For a full list of workers who are exempt from SST, visit the DOB's FAQ page for Site Safety Training.

+The DOB rolled out SST training requirements in stages, and all workers and supervisors in NYC are now required to have an SST card to work at jobsites with a Site Safety Plan.
 To give workers enough time to meet the updated training standards, the DOB divided the training requirements into several stages.
-Each stage has a deadline, and workers must complete a certain number of training hours by that date to stay on the job.
+Each stage had a deadline, and workers were required to complete a certain number of training hours by that date to stay on the job.

 First Stage

 By March 1, 2018, all workers must have completed at least 10 hours of OSHA training.
 This means workers must complete a 10-hour or 30-hour OSHA course by that date.
-A 100-hour, NYC DOB-approved program will also satisfy this requirement.
+A 100-hour, NYC DOB-approved program also satisfied this requirement.

 Second Stage

-By December 1, 2019, all workers must have 30 hours of training to earn a 30-hour OSHA card or a Limited Site Safety Training (SST) card.
-To obtain these, workers must complete a 30-hour OSHA construction course.
+By December 1, 2019, all workers needed to have 30 hours of training to earn a 30-hour OSHA card or a Limited Site Safety Training (SST) card.
+To obtain these, workers needed to complete a 30-hour OSHA construction course.
 The DOB considers OSHA 30 cards in construction as equivalent to Limited SST cards.

-Also by this date, supervisors will need 62 hours of training to earn an SST Supervisor card.
-This includes OSHA 30-Hour Training and an additional 32 hours of Site Safety Training.
+Also by this date, supervisors needed 62 hours of training to earn an SST Supervisor card.
+This included OSHA 30-Hour Training and an additional 32 hours of Site Safety Training.

 Third Stage

-By March 1, 2021, all workers must have an SST Worker card.
+By March 1, 2021, all workers were required to have an SST Worker card.
 To obtain this card, which is valid for five years, workers must have a total of 40 hours of training.

 What if I've Already Taken a 10- or 30-Hour OSHA Course?